-[8] It was the Complainant's contention that the adjacent retail parcel is required to provide 20 parking stalls in order to conform to the Land Use Bylaw under the C-Cor2 district.
-Further, those requirements could not be met on site but were provided on the adjacent, subject parcel which displays signage that restricts parking to customers of the Shoppers Drug Mart.
-The subject site contains 23 parking stalls.
-He stated that without the required parking being provided the retail operation would not be permitted.

-[9] He further documented that, in the last number of years, this relationship was recognized by the Respondent applying a nominal value to the parking parcel, rising from \$750 in 2009 to \$1,000 in 2013.

-[10] The retail parcel was assessed using the Income approach to value at \$2,730,000 using a rental rate of \$20 per sq.ft.
-This, alleged the Complainant, would not be achievable in the marketplace in the absence of the required parking.
-There was no deduction from this assessment in recognition of a parking deficiency.
+- The Complainant advised that the parcel is owned by the City of Calgary, by way of a transfer from the Town of Bowness as a result of annexation and is leased to the Complainant.
+Protected by a restrictive covenant against the title, the lease states that the lessee of the parcel must use it "for the sole and exclusive purpose of automobile parking and permit all persons to enter upon (it) and use it for the parking of automobiles".
+The lessee is also required to provide access to the lessor to construct, maintain, etc. public utilities including sewer mains.
+As a result, the Complainant contended that the parcel has no development or redevelopment value. - It was also the Complainant's contention that the subject parcel provides the required parking for the adjacent retail operations that would not otherwise be permitted and that parking on the parcel appears to be free of charge. - The Complainant provided documentation to show that the adjacent parcels are assessed using the Income approach to value with no deduction from their assessments to recognize a parking deficiency. - The Complainant showed that in 2012, the Respondent acknowledged the required parking issue as well as the use impediments by assessing the subject for a nominal \$1,000.
+In 2013 the assessment was increased to \$970,000 and subsequently reduced by the CARB in decision 72807P-2013 to \$1,000.

-[11] The Complainant pointed to other retail properties, assessed on the Income approach, where the required parking was provided on a separately titled parcel that was assessed on the land rate, but where the assessed value of the parking parcel was subtracted, as a parking deficiency, from the income-based assessment of the retail property.
-Of particular reference in this demonstration was the treatment of the Tarjan Block, which, he said, is directly across the street from and competes directly with the subject.
-The Complainant reproduced the Respondent's Income Approach Calculation to support his assertion that, on this parcel, the
+- The Complainant pointed to other retail properties, assessed on the Income approach, where the required parking was provided on a separately titled parcel that was assessed on the land rate, but where the assessed value of the parking parcel was subtracted, as a parking deficiency, from the income-based assessment of the retail property.
+In at least one instance, the Respondent applied a nominal rate of \$1,000 to the parking parcel. - The Complainant produced the assessment calculations for other retail properties, [13] assessed on the Income approach that provided for their required parking on-site.
+In those cases, the Complainant said, there was no additional assessment for the land used for parking - the rental rate captured that value. - The Complainant provided a number of CARB decisions that, he said, supported his position including a very recently released decision - Westhills - CARB 74178P-2014.

-Assessor reduced the Income assessment of the retail property by the amount that was assessed for the adjacent parking parcel.
-In at least one other instance, the Respondent applied a nominal rate of \$1,000 to the parking parcel.

-[12] The Complainant produced the assessment calculations for other retail properties, assessed on the Income approach that provided for their required parking on-site.
-In those cases, the Complainant said, there was no additional assessment for the land used for parking - the rental rate captured that value.

-[13] The Complainant provided a number of CARB decisions that, he said, supported his position including a very recently released decision - Westhills - CARB 74178P-2014.
 Additionally, the Complainant cited 908118 Alberta Ltd v Calgary (City), 2013 ABQB in which Madam Justice C.L.
-Kenny granted leave to appeal on this and related issues.

-[14] In Rebuttal, the Complainant provided a large number of CARB decisions, records of sales, Land Titles' documents and assessment records in order to demonstrate that, at best, the Respondent was inconsistent in applying an assessment approach as well as in his treatment of parcels that provided required parking for a related retail property.
+Kenny granted leave to appeal on this and related issues. - In Rebuttal, the Complainant provided a large number of CARB decisions, records of sales, Land Titles' documents and assessment records in order to demonstrate that, at best, the Respondent was inconsistent in applying an assessment approach as well as in his treatment of parcels that provided required parking for a related retail property.